Win a placement with Enterprise Rent-A-Car as Management Undergraduate of the Year

 Think about the answer to question three first.
 Once you understand the differences between leadership and management you should find it much easier to narrow down your own experiences and answer the other two questions.

-Explain the difference between management and leadership
+How to explain the difference between management and leadership

 The Wall Street Journal suggests that leaders inspire and motivate while managers take care of planning and organisation.
 This is a good baseline to work from, but don’t rely too heavily on text from commonly available internet sources when filling in the Undergraduate of the Year application.
 Recruiters are interested in your opinion and will be able to spot a quoted internet answer.